North Point Park

 Picture-Perfect Views

 Photography enthusiasts (or just anyone who appreciates a good view) will find plenty to capture here.
-The Boston skyline creates a stunning backdrop, with the Zakim Bridge standing out as a particularly dramatic focal point.
+The Boston skyline creates a striking backdrop, with the Zakim Bridge standing out as a particularly dramatic focal point.
 While attractive during daylight hours, the park takes on a different character after sunset when city lights reflect off the water and the illuminated bridge stands out against the night sky.

 For the active visitor, there's plenty to do.
 A spacious playground features colorful equipment and bouncy surfaces divided into zones for different age groups.
 Right beside it, a splash pad offers welcome relief during Boston's warmer months.
 Peaceful walking paths wind through native plantings, excellent for a morning stroll or an afternoon of people-watching.